reseval/reseval/README.md

 Create a subjective evaluation either locally, in remote development mode (e.g., MTurk Sandbox), or in production mode.

+**Note** - `reseval.create` is not currently thread-safe.
+Wait until the first call has finished before calling it again.
+See [this GitHub issue](https://github.com/reseval/reseval/issues/5).

 ```
 # Local development
 python -m reseval.create <config> <directory> --local